runabol/spring-security-passwordless/README.md

 That website piggy-backed on your already-password-protected email address to create a secure, one-time-password "magic" link to your account.

 Well, if we can do all that in a presumably safe way when the user loses his password why can't we do it whenever a user wants to login?
+Sure we can.

-And just in case you're wondering some big name (Slack, Medium.com, Twitter) companies are already using this method of authentication.
+Oh, and just in case you're wondering some big name (Slack, Medium.com, Twitter) companies are already using this method of authentication.

 Alright, let's get down to business then.